Willie Thorne: Career

-Thorne's bald head made him instantly recognisable and he was often referred to as the "Homer Simpson of Snooker".
+Thorne's bald head made him instantly recognisable on television.
 He first began commentating for the BBC during the 1980s, and he continued to work on the BBC's networked snooker coverage until he was dropped from the corporation's broadcast team after the 2017–18 season.
 He also had stints commentating on snooker for Sky and ITV.
 Thorne continued to commentate for BBC Wales on their coverage of the Welsh Open in February each year.

 Alongside other Matchroom professionals, Thorne featured in the popular song "Snooker Loopy", written and performed by Chas & Dave.
 In the verse which begins "but old Willie Thorne, his hair's all gorn", Thorne's cameo line was "Perhaps I ought to chalk it", in reference to his gleaming head distracting his opponents.
 Thorne also appeared in the "Romford Rap" video with the rest of the "Matchroom Mob".

 Thorne was described as a skilled break-builder and possibly the "missing link" between old-school percentage play and the current aggressive game.
 He took 19 seasons to record 100 competitive century breaks.
 He was only the third player to achieve this feat and achieved a maximum break at the 1987 UK Championship.
 Thorne claimed to have made almost 200 maximum breaks, and was known as "Mr Maximum".
 Thorne won the World Seniors Masters in 2000, beating Cliff Thorburn in the final.

 After retiring from the game in 2001, Thorne did not play another match for sixteen years; however, he returned to action in 2017 in the World Seniors Championship, where he lost 1–3 in the first round to Aiden Owens.
 The World Seniors Tour was formed in the same year, but Thorne did not enter any events that season.
 He began his comeback in 2019 at the Seniors Irish Masters, where he faced Jimmy White in his first match in the quarter-finals, losing 0–3, and the World Seniors Championship, where he lost by the same scoreline in the first round to Darren Morgan.
 His next match, in the first round of the 2019 UK Seniors Championship, proved to be his last; drawn against Michael Judge, Thorne lost 2–3.

-Thorne also held the all-time record in the "Pocket Money" round of the BBC show Big Break, with a score of £540, until it was broken by Tony Knowles' score of £580 in April 1996.